vyskoczilova/add-anchor-links/README.md

 ## Roadmap
 * Add ID directly to headline
-* Use less bulky code for link
+* Use less code for link added

 ## Developer features
 If you don't want to load plugins CSS, use following code: